 San Daniele, Spilimbergo, Sacile.
 In the morning visit Villa Manin, residence of the last Doge of Venice, Ludovico Manin.
 The Renaissance frescoes by Pellegrino di San Daniele in the church of Sant’Antonio at San Daniele are the finest in the region.
 Spilimbergo has a Gothic cathedral with 14th-century frescoes, and a castle courtyard with painted façades.
 The cathedral of Sacile perfectly reflects the influence of the Republic of Venice in its architecture and interior decorations.

 Cividale.
 Cividale is in the hills bordering Slovenia.
 Founded by Julius Caesar and capital of the first Lombard duchy in Italy, the Tempietto Longobardo possesses the finest 8th-century sculpture to survive in Europe.
 Fly from Venice, arriving at London Gatwick at c.
 6.30pm.

 Price – per person

-Flights (Euro Traveller) with British Airways (Airbus 319); travel by private coach; breakfasts; 3 dinners with wine, water, coffee; all admissions; all tips for waiters, drivers; all taxes; the services of the lecturer.
+Flights (Euro Traveller) with British Airways (Airbus 319); travel by private coach; breakfasts; 3 dinners with wine, water, coffee; all admissions; all tips for waiters, drivers; all taxes; the services of the lecturer and tour manager.

 Astoria Hotel Italia, Udine: a well established four-star hotel in one of the principal squares of the centre of town.